john-cd/rust_howto/src/categories/web-programming_http-client/http_clients.md

 [![reqwest-github][c-reqwest-github-badge]][c-reqwest-github]
 [![reqwest-lib.rs][c-reqwest-lib.rs-badge]][c-reqwest-lib.rs]

-Full-fat HTTP client.
-Can be used in both synchronous and asynchronous code.
-Requires tokio runtime.
+`reqwest` is a full-fat HTTP client.
+It can be used in both synchronous and asynchronous code.
+It requires the `tokio` runtime.

 ```rust,editable
 {{#include ../../../deps/tests/categories/web_programming_http_client/reqwest.rs:example}}